HackYourFuture-CPH/JavaScript/javascript2/week3/homework.md

 Yes i know that was a little tough, now on to the fun part 🎉

 ![phew](https://media.giphy.com/media/EDt1m8p5hqXG8/giphy.gif)

-## hyfBay - get the okay'est products here - continued
-**Continue work on your homework regarding the Hyfbay** from previous week.
-Please copy the files from last week into this weeks hyf-homework folder and continue working there.
-If you have not made last weeks homework it does not matter, this part can be made without the solution from last weekse homework.

-### Price analytics
-**Read the following closely**, to ensure you call the function correctly!

-In order to analyse the product prices we need to **send the prices of the products to a server**.
-A function is available to you called `sendPricesToServer`.
-You need to call this function with two arguments:
-1. An **array of the prices** of the products.
-What array method can we use here?
-2. A **callback function** with a parameter.
-The parameter will be the confirmation text sent from the server.
-The callback function will be called when the data has been sent to the server.
-`Console.log` out the response from the server.

----

 ## The fastest presser in this realm